55 Participants Needed

 The trial does not specify if you must stop all current medications, but you cannot take certain drugs like warfarin, strong CYP2C9 and CYP3A4 inhibitors or inducers, and P-glycoprotein inhibitors or inducers.
 It's best to discuss your current medications with the trial team to see if any adjustments are needed.

-What makes the drug combination Avutometinib + Defactinib unique for treating ovarian and cervical cancer?
+What evidence suggests that Avutometinib and Defactinib could be effective for ovarian and cervical cancer?

 Christina Washington MD